R40835/posture-corrector-app/README.md

 - Data storage in a PostgreSQL database for historical analysis.
 - Authentication system for user profiles and personalised statistics.
 - Spinal health promotion through posture correction.
+- Photos of incorrect postures sustained throughout the monitoring video.

 # Django App Setup Instructions
 1. Install the necessary dependencies and libraries listed in the requirements.txt file.